nunofonseca/irap/pcawg/README.txt

     b)
      cd docker; cat iRAP-pcawg.docker| sudo docker build --rm --tag fedora/irap:devel -

-2. The scripts will look for the docker image to use (the image ID can be found by running the command 'docker images') in the environment variable IRAP_DOCKER_IMAGE.
+2. The script will look for the docker image to use (the image ID can be found by running the command 'docker images') in the environment variable IRAP_DOCKER_IMAGE.